carissalow/rapids/docs/features/phone-locations.md

     - If you want to use only the GPS provider, set `[LOCATIONS_TO_USE]` to `GPS`
     - If you want to use all providers, set `[LOCATIONS_TO_USE]` to `ALL`
     - If you collected location data from different providers, including the fused API, use `ALL_RESAMPLED`
-    - If your mobile client was configured to use fused location only or want to focus only on this provider, set `[LOCATIONS_TO_USE]` to `RESAMPLE_FUSED`.
+    - If your mobile client was configured to use fused location only or want to focus only on this provider, set `[LOCATIONS_TO_USE]` to `FUSED_RESAMPLED`.

-    `ALL_RESAMPLED` and `RESAMPLE_FUSED` take the original location coordinates and replicate each pair forward in time as long as the phone was sensing data as indicated by the joined timestamps of [`[PHONE_DATA_YIELD][SENSORS]`](../phone-data-yield/).
+    `ALL_RESAMPLED` and `FUSED_RESAMPLED` take the original location coordinates and replicate each pair forward in time as long as the phone was sensing data as indicated by the joined timestamps of [`[PHONE_DATA_YIELD][SENSORS]`](../phone-data-yield/).
 This is done because Google's API only logs a new location coordinate pair when it is sufficiently different in time or space from the previous one and because GPS and network providers can log data at variable rates.

     There are two parameters associated with resampling fused location.